rotmanfinhub/deep-macrofin/docs/api/pde_model.md

 - vars_to_plot: **List[str]**, variable names to plot, can be an equation defining a new variable.
 If Latex, need to be enclosed by $$ symbols
 - ncols: **int**, number of columns to plot, default: 4

-**Warning**: This function is only supported for 1D state variables.
-For simple plots of 2D Agents/Endogenous Variables or their derivatives, use [LearnableVar.plot](models.md#plot).